 GP, Physio and Phlebotomy appointments are available for any Greater Huddersfield patient in the Primary Care Centre Hub at Huddersfield Royal Infirmary and some physio appointments are available at other sites as well.

 How to book an evening or weekend appointment at the Hub:

 You can also book an evening or weekend appointment by ringing the Practice on 01484 516349.
 If you need to book an appointment when the Practice is closed, then you can ring the free NHS 111 phone line out of normal working hours and they will book an appointment for you if appropriate.

 We offer on line booking of appointments, to register for online access, please see reception with a form of photo ID.

-**NEW*** From January 2019, the morning "on the day" appointments are available to book on line from 7.30am each morning (8.00am on Fridays), except on the monthly half day closure days.
+Morning "on the day" appointments are available to book on line from 8.00am each morning except on the monthly half day closure days.

 To avoid queues at the reception desk, we have a self check-in system which is simple and quick to use.

 The practice has a text reminder service for patients who have booked appointments in advance.
 If we have your mobile phone number on our records, you should receive a text reminder 24 hours prior to your appointment.

 It is your responsibility to ensure that we have your up to date contact details.
 Incorrect information can delay or prevent us from contacting you, but also delay hospital referrals and appointments.